moolen/skouter/README.md

 - is capable of filtering **host** egress traffic
 - supports audit mode that allows to discover traffic patterns before blocking them

-It runs on a cgroup2 skb hook.
-Essentially, all Kubernetes traffic from pods is subject to firewall policies (or all node traffic if attached to the root cgroup).
+It runs on the tc egress hook.
+Essentially, all traffic from the host that goes through that interface is subject to egress policies.
-It parses the DNS response packets from the trusted DNS server and allows/blocks traffic egressing from a pod.
+It parses the DNS response packets from the trusted DNS server and allows/blocks traffic egressing from the system.

-It was built because Kubernetes network policies do not provide the semantics for this.

 There are other implemenatation approaches for egress filtering: